maroun2/hass-miner/branch-readme.md

-# BraiinsOS Power Target No Restart Fix
+# Braiins OS+ Power Target No Restart

-This branch contains a fix for setting power targets on BraiinsOS miners without causing a restart.
+This branch modifies the Miner integration to use a custom fork of the `pyasic` library that allows changing power target limits without requiring a miner restart.

-The fix is implemented by using a modified version of the pyasic library from a fork that addresses the restart issue in the BraiinsOS backend.
+## Changes Made

+1. Modified the integration to install `pyasic` directly from GitHub repository instead of from PyPI.
+2. Set the `PYASIC_VERSION` to track the `bosminer-api-power-target` branch.
+3. Updated all import statements to use the GitHub version of `pyasic`.
+4. Removed references to the non-existent `local_pyasic` module.

+## How It Works

+The forked `pyasic` library includes modifications to the Braiins OS+ API handler that allows setting power target values without triggering a miner restart.
+This provides a smoother experience for Home Assistant users who want to adjust power limits without interrupting mining operations.

+## Installation

+This version will automatically install the proper version of `pyasic` from GitHub when the integration is loaded in Home Assistant.

-## Implementation
+## Credits

-The only change in this branch is in `requirements.txt`, which now points to a specific branch of a forked pyasic repository instead of using the PyPI version.
+The fix is based on the work of the Upstream Data team and their pyasic library.